opentofu/opentofu.org/blog/2025-04-25-help-us-test-opentofu-1-10-0-alpha2.md

 ## The Building Blocks of 1.10.0

-If you're just joining us for alpha2, OpenTofu 1.10.0 is bringing several groundbreaking features to the table:
+If you're just joining us for alpha 2, OpenTofu 1.10.0 is bringing several groundbreaking features to the table:

 ### OCI Registry Integration

-Enterprise teams rejoice!
-OpenTofu now seamlessly integrates with OCI registries for both provider distribution and module installation.
+OpenTofu now seamlessly integrates with OCI registries for both provider distribution and module installation (new for alpha 2).
 This is a game-changer for private, air-gapped environments and teams looking for more flexible ways to distribute their infrastructure components.

-Configure provider installation from OCI Registries with a sleek `oci_mirror` block:
+Configure provider installation from OCI Registries with a `oci_mirror` block:

 ```hcl
 provider_installation {